bentwheel/lgbtq-retirement-meps-analysis/README.md

 study](https://journals.sagepub.com/doi/10.1177/2151459319898648) of
-just under 2,000 patients admitted to a hospital inpatient facility for orthopedic trauma found that “single and widowed patients experienced 1.36 and 1.3 times longer length of hospital stay thantheir married counterparts, respectively.”
+just under 2,000 patients admitted to a hospital inpatient facility for orthopedic trauma found that “single and widowed patients experienced 1.36 and 1.3 times longer length of hospital stay than their married counterparts, respectively.”

 Estimates of total length of stay for the cohort of individuals age 65